-Interprets the search string as a regular expression (^S now behaves as ESC /).
-Reverse searching is also available.
+Interprets the search string as a regular expression ('S now behaves as ESC /).
+No reverse searching is available if this search mode is set (R is unbound).

 character

 Searches for the single character typed, (end with an ESC) unless that character is one of the following, which are interpreted specially: